nmkolp/Bash-scripts/bash.md

 # select construct - used for generation of text menus

 # 1. Outputs the specified words, each preceded by a number of the position in the list
-# 2. Outputs PS3 prompt string
+# 2. Outputs PS3 prompt text
 # 3. Reads a line from the standard input
 # 4.1.
 If the input consists of a number corresponding to one of the words, then sets the value of the variable to that word
 # 4.2.
 If the input is empty, displays the words and prompt again